 Dialects are stronger in the North-East and in the South

 Dialects are stronger in the North-East and in the South, while standard Italian is prevalent in the center and North-West.

 It’s no surprise that Tuscany, the region that is commonly regarded as the origin of modern Italian, is also one of the regions where standard Italian is most commonly spoken.

 Dialects are still popular among the elderly

-Dialects are lesson common overall, but still popular among the elderly and the poorly educated.
+Dialects are a lesson common overall but still popular among the elderly and the poorly educated.